Lovely layered light at St. Andrews Cemetery in Darien, Ga.

 Hi!
 I’m Jennifer.
 She/her.

-Born and raised in rural Georgia turned Athens resident for over 15 years.
-Currently office manager for Flagpole Magazine, a baker for The Daily Groceries Co-Op, companion to one cool dude and 6 rescue critters, and a huge supporter of literacy, libraries and human/animal rights.
+Let’s squeeze 51 years into a quick blurb!
+Born and raised in rural Georgia, lucky enough to travel a bit, and now Athens resident for over 15 years.
+Office manager for Flagpole Magazine, a baker for The Daily Groceries Co-Op, companion to one cool dude and 6 rescue critters, and a huge supporter of literacy, libraries, human/animal rights, historic preservation/education and community engagement.
+That’s a hell of a lot of stuff for an introvert but when I find something I enjoy then it’s like flipping a switch and I turn into a loud wildly gesticulating chatterbox.
+You have been warned.

 I’ve spent a good deal of time exploring nearby states and documenting my finds, and I’m pretty sure positive that I’ve moved into the realm of full-fledged taphophile.
 Definition: someone who visits cemeteries because they have a specific interest or hobby that isn’t affiliated with traditional mourning practices.
 In other words, I will often visit cemeteries and I won’t know a single soul there!